Quadratic voting: Payment

-Quadratic voting has several advantages compared to the current systems of voting in democratic nations.
-However, it is not a perfect system.
-It has certain drawbacks in its framework that make it vulnerable to cheating and collusion.
-This lack of resistance against cheating could make it vulnerable to the Sybil attack, for example.
-Collusion is also a potential threat to the system, where one might hire multiple people to cast votes for a certain issue.
-Quadratic voting is also weak against polarization by the wealthy, who can buy and cast more votes than the average voter.

-Sybil attacks

-One of the biggest weaknesses of quadratic voting is the lack of moderation when dealing with cheating.
-The specific term used for cheating with quadratic voting is Sybil attacks.
-These attacks use sybils, or fake or duplicate identities, to influence community-oriented decisions to push them in their favor.
-Since a single vote has the potential to tilt a majoritarian group decision, prevention of sybil attacks is an important priority in ensuring the security of quadratic voting.
-With one of its priorities being an open, peer-to-peer network, an anti-sybil identification software is a requirement to implement widespread quadratic voting.

-Some future possible avenues of inquiries include to investigate more intersectional proof of personhood systems that aren't directly blockchain-based.
-For example, extending the web of trust by having a protocol that verifies proof of identities using social interactions would allow a community of users to assign corresponding levels of trusts to different candidates in relation with others.
-However, this would require a fully decentralized system.
-This web-of-trust protocol could even expand to allowing candidates to provide proof of personhood by physical attendance, which could lead to trusted clusters that grow into communities.

 Applications

 United States

 Many areas have been proposed for quadratic voting, including corporate governance in the private sector, allocating budgets, cost-benefit analyses for public goods, more accurate polling and sentiment data, and elections and other democratic decisions.

 Quadratic voting was conducted in an experiment by the Democratic caucus of the Colorado House of Representatives in April 2019.
 Lawmakers used it to decide on their legislative priorities for the coming two years, selecting among 107 possible bills.
 Each member was given 100 virtual tokens that would allow them to put either 10 votes on one bill (as 100 virtual tokens represented 10 votes for one bill) or 5 votes each (25 virtual tokens) on 4 different bills.
 In the end, the winner was Senate Bill 85, the Equal Pay for Equal Work Act, with a total of 60 votes.
 From this demonstration of quadratic voting, no representative spent all 100 tokens on a single bill, and there was delineation between the discussion topics that were the favorites and also-rans.
 The computer interface and systematic structure was contributed by Democracy Earth, which is an open-source liquid democracy platform to foster governmental transparency.